ryenski/heneise.com/resume.md

 contact: Get in touch at <a class="link" href="mailto:ryan@boosterstage.com">ryan@boosterstage.com</a>
 ---

 Entrepreneurial senior full-stack developer with over seventeen years experience in all aspects of the product delivery cycle.
-Superior expertise with sofware development methodologies, providing exceptional product design and effective engineering leadership in startup and established product environments.
+Superior expertise with software development methodologies, providing exceptional product design and effective engineering leadership in startup and established product environments.

 ## Skills